Napa, Sonoma and Surviving Wine Festivals. P.S. Buy a wine bra.

 Survival Tips for Wine Trips

 • Eat a big breakfast and include protein.
-My suggestion: Eggs Florentine with Dungeness crab.
-Hey you’re on vacation, right?
+My suggestion: Eggs Benedict.

 • Buy a wine bra to support your tasting glass so your hands are free to nibble, sip or dance.